Mike White (American football coach): NFL coaching career

+White's first stint in the National Football League came after being fired from the head coaching job at the University of California.
+He took the job as offensive line coach for the San Francisco 49ers in 1978 after turning down an offer to coach at Acalanes High School, his alma mater.
+At the time, the 49ers were commonly referred to as the worst team in the NFL with the line being called "about as effective as the Maginot Line in World War II" by John Porter of the Oakland Tribune.
+When head coach Bill Walsh joined the team in 1979, White was the only assistant coach he retained from its previous iteration.
+White aided in the transition process before serving as an administrative assistant.

 On April 27, 1990, White was hired to serve as quarterbacks coach of the Los Angeles Raiders.
 He later coached the offensive line in 1993.

-White was hired to replace Art Shell as coach of the team on February 2, 1995.
+White was hired to replace Art Shell as head coach of the team on February 2, 1995.
 In the first season for the team back in Oakland after 12 years in Los Angeles, the Raiders rocketed to an 8–2 start.
 But the team went into a nosedive, losing their final six games (with four of the six losses being without Jeff Hostetler at quarterback due to injury) to finish 8–8.

-With a "gourmet-variety offense" based on the intent to throw short, the Raiders went 7–9 record in 1996.
+With a "gourmet-variety offense" based on the intent to throw short, the Raiders finished with a 7–9 record in 1996.
 White was fired by the Raiders on Christmas Eve, being given the news by Bruce Allen though Al Davis was involved in the decision.

 White was on the coaching staff of the Rams from 1997 to 1999, including a Super Bowl victory at the conclusion of the '99 season.
-White later served as the Director of Football Administration for the Kansas City Chiefs.
+White later served as the Director of Football Administration for the Kansas City Chiefs, beginning in 2001.

-Personal and later life
+Personal life and death

-White is a member of Delta Upsilon fraternity.

-White is a board member for the Lott IMPACT Trophy, which is named after Ronnie Lott and is awarded annually to college football's Defensive IMPACT Player of the Year.
+White was a member of Delta Upsilon fraternity, as well as a board member for the Lott IMPACT Trophy, awarded annually to college football's Defensive IMPACT Player of the Year.

+White died in Newport Beach, California on December 14, 2025, at the age of 89.